 Riding in South Africa

-Roads differ greatly, and although the general surface standard is high and smooth, there are areas with lots of potholes.
+Roads differ greatly, and although the general standard of surfaces is high and routes are smooth, there are areas with lots of potholes.
 Some minor roads are graded dirt, but these are generally well maintained and smooth.
-We have scoured the country for what we believe is the best combination of riding, natural beauty and interest.
-The riding comes high on the agenda and what riding it is – mainly twisty, grippy and sublimely scenic.
+We have scoured the country for what we believe are the best combinations of riding, natural beauty and interest.
+The riding quality comes high on the agenda and what riding it is – mainly twisty, grippy and sublimely scenic.

 On dry land, going from west to east, South Africa shares long borders with Namibia and Botswana, touches Zimbabwe, has a longitudinal strip of border with Mozambique to the east, and lastly curves in around Swaziland before rejoining Mozambique’s southern border.